aws-samples/busy-engineers-document-bucket/instructions/docs/multi-kms-key.md

 * `make revoke_grants` will remove the Grants for both KMS Keys
 * `make create_grants` will add Grants to use either or both KMS Key, as needed

+Note: When you create or revoke a grant there might be a brief delay, usually less than five minutes, until the grant is available throughout AWS KMS.

-The application behavior will change. **Important** when you revoke permissions to the first KMS Key in the list for a keyring (which is Faythe by default), you will need to change the keyring configuration to use Walter as your generator to resume operations.
+**Important** when you revoke permissions to the first KMS Key in the list for a keyring (which is Faythe by default), you will need to change the keyring configuration to use Walter as your generator to resume operations.
 See <a href="https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/js-examples.html" target="_blank">documentation of Generator KMS Keys</a> for more.

 You can also observe the impact of changing Granted permissions by monitoring CloudTrail.
 Note that log entries take a few minutes to propagate to CloudTrail, and that Faythe and Walter are in different regions, so you will need to look at CloudTrail in the region for each one.